DataCTE/ComfyUI_Golden-Noise/readme.md

-# Golden Noise Generator for ComfyUI
+# Golden Noise Generator for ComfyUI (SDXL)

 ## Overview

-This is a ComfyUI custom node implementation of the Golden Noise Generator from the paper ["Golden Noise for Diffusion Models: A Learning Framework"](https://arxiv.org/abs/2411.09502).
-The node transforms random Gaussian noise into "golden noise" by adding desirable perturbations derived from text prompts to boost the overall quality and semantic faithfulness of synthesized images.
+This is a ComfyUI custom node that implements the Golden Noise Generator from the paper ["Golden Noise for Diffusion Models: A Learning Framework"](https://arxiv.org/abs/2411.09502), specifically optimized for SDXL.
+The node enhances the initial latent noise used in the diffusion process to improve image quality and semantic consistency.

 ## Features

-- Supports SDXL, DreamShaper-xl-v2-turbo, and Hunyuan-DiT models
+- Optimized for SDXL models
-- Integrates seamlessly with ComfyUI's workflow
+- Transformer-based noise processing using Swin Transformer
-- Includes both transformer and SVD-based noise processing
+- SVD-based noise enhancement
-- Optional residual connections for fine-tuned control
+- Residual connections for controlled noise modification
+- Seamless integration with ComfyUI workflows

 ## Installation